sciactive/nephele/README.Docker.md

 ## Encryption

+- Important: Remember to generate unique strings for the encryption salts.

 Nephele supports file encryption.
 It uses either a global encryption password or user passwords to encrypt your files.

 To enable encryption, set the encryption option and provide three long, random, unique strings for the salt, filename salt, and filename IV salt.
 You can generate long random strings here: https://www.uuidgenerator.net/